 Argentina, Australia, Austria, Belgium, Brazil, Chile, Colombia, Czechia, Denmark, France, Germany, Hong Kong, Ireland, India, Indonesia, Italy, Malaysia, Mexico, New Zealand, Norway, the Philippines, Poland, Portugal, the Netherlands, Russia, Singapore, South Africa, South Korea, Spain, Sweden, Switzerland, Taiwan, Turkey, United Arab Emirates, United Kingdom

 In the US, tax rates vary based on the buyer’s or seller’s location, such as state, county, and city.
-Each state or local tax authority will have its own rules, which will affect how much tax you should collect depending on where your business has nexus.
+Each state or local tax authority will have its own rules, which will affect how much tax you should collect depending on where your business is required to charge sales tax.

-Consult your tax advisor to understand where you have nexus.
+Consult your tax advisor to understand where you are required to collect sales tax.